 In December 2008 I was awarded the Distinction of a Fellowship of the Royal Photographic Society which remains the highest internationally recognised photographic distinction in the world.

 In 2009 I relocated to the USA and have been based here ever since, still shooting mainly automotive work but also incorporating video into my work flow.
 This is a very exciting time to be exploring moving images as the technology has opened up possibilities that were unheard of even 5 years ago.
 The ability for a small light weight crew to capture cinematic style video on a relatively affordable budget and in a very timely manner is proving irresistible to many clients.
-This exploration has become a major fascination of mine and combined with creating music for the soundtracks is now occupying a significant portion of my paid work.
+This exploration has become a major fascination of mine and is now occupying a significant portion of my paid work.

-I have found that these differing mediums can compliment each other with more and more shoots employing elements of both stills and video.
+I have found that these differing mediums can complement each other with more and more shoots employing elements of both stills and video.